MarcDiethelm/xtc/README.md

 - Project setup takes minutes
 - [Generators](#terrific-module-creation) for efficient and consistent (todo: project) and Terrific module creation.
 - Basic styles for wireframing
+- Ready for deploying to Heroku and Nodejitsu

 ## Setup